CBD drops for anxiety? Is it all it's made out to be?

-Cannabidiol may be sold as a type of hemp oil with trace amounts of THC.
-So, someone using CBD might still test positive for THC on a drug test, even though they will not experience any alterations of mental state after using the oil.
-If you are worried about drug tests we suggest using our broad-spectrum CBD Oils.
+Most full spectrum CBD oils contain trace amounts of THC, within the legal limit of 0.2% (not high to produce a high).
+So, someone using full spectrum CBD oil might still test positive for THC on a drug test, even though they will not experience any alterations of mental state after using the oil.

 How CBD Works For Anxiety